tatumio/tatum-php/docs/Api/TronApi.md

 Broadcast a TRON transaction

-<p><b>5 credits per API call</b></p>
+<b>5 credits per API call</b>

- <p>Broadcast Tron transaction.
+ Broadcast Tron transaction.
 This method is used internally from Tatum client libraries.
-It is possible to create custom signing mechanism and use this method only for broadcasting data to the blockchain.</p>
+It is possible to create custom signing mechanism and use this method only for broadcasting data to the blockchain.

 ### Example